 The mom went on to explain that nursing every two hours was beginning to grate on her nerves.
 I went on to explain that babies had tummies the size of golf balls and that breast milk was a “perfect food” that made it digest and move through the stomach very rapidly.
 I quoted how each DROP of colostrum had 3 million cells (the majority being immune cells).
 Breastfeeding is as much nurturing as nourishing (hoping the old adage would help).
 I also described cluster feeding as being analogous to a camel getting ready to cross the desert; feed, feed, feed, and then you get a big sleep (maybe 4-5 hours max).
 In my first book “Start Here; Breastfeeding and Infant Care with Humor and Common Sense” I tried to call the hours between 6-10 PM the “arsenic hours,” but the publisher opted for something safer like “the witching hours.”
 I guess that the “every hour on the hour” cluster thing is what put this new mother “over the edge.”

 So, here are some suggestions I’ve come up with to help you save time during your busy breastfeeding days.

-- Remember the saying “time is fleeting,” so are these stages!
-Many times these cluster feeds will pass quickly and after a couple days you’ll have an entirely new baby.
-It’s important to keep in mind that babies patterns change quickly and you won’t always be feeding around the clock.
+- Remember the saying “time is fleeting,” and so are these stages!
+Many times these cluster feeds will pass quickly and after a couple of days, you’ll have an entirely new baby.
+It’s important to keep in mind that babies’ patterns change quickly and you won’t always be feeding around the clock.